7 Reasons Why You Should Volunteer at Your Child’s School

 When did things get so busy?
 Everyone is so busy that it almost seems like a contest to see who’s the busiest.
 As a working mother of three myself, I assure you I can relate.
-Between juggling our jobs, caring for our children and household responsibilities, there never seems to be enough time in the day.
+Between juggling our jobs, caring for our children, and household responsibilities, there never seems to be enough time in the day.
+Many of us are asking how to get parents to volunteer at school.

-So when someone from your child’s school approaches you to volunteer your time, it can feel like there’s no more time to give.
+So when someone from your child’s school approaches you to become a school volunteer, it can feel like there’s no more time to give.
 But volunteering isn’t just another thing on the “To Do” list.
 There are so many important benefits to volunteering at school—both for you and your child.
-Here are a few I’d like to share:
+If you’re wondering, “Why should I volunteer?”, here are a few ideas I’d like to share:

 1. Volunteering Makes a Difference in your Child’s Education

-Children’s whose parents are involved in their schools do better.
-Research has shown that children of parents who volunteer make better grades and perform better on tests.
+Children whose parents are involved in their schools do better.
+Research has shown that children of a school volunteer make better grades and perform better on tests.
 They’re also better behaved, have better attendance, and are more likely to graduate and continue their education.
 The more parents participate at school, the more successful their children will be.

 2. Volunteering Allows You to Spend More Time with Your Child

 Our children spend A LOT of time at school.
-Volunteering gives you the opportunity to share in school-related experiences.
+Becoming a school volunteer gives you the opportunity to share in school-related experiences.
 It gives you more in common.
 It also allows you to be a fly on the wall and see your children in a different environment.
 It’s rewarding to watch them as they put all the skills you’ve taught them into action.

 3. Volunteering Helps Create Community